 Streamlining the Process

 Gathering all necessary documentation and information before filing for legal separation can help streamline the process and ensure that all relevant information is available when negotiating and drafting a separation agreement.
+A short index for the filing packet helps avoid omissions.
+Identifying which issues require temporary orders versus those appropriate for settlement improves efficiency.

 Filing the Legal Separation Documents